ansrivas/angular2-flask/README.md

     cd angular2-flask
     ```

-2. Install and run backend in a terminal
+2. Install the backend related requirements and run.
+The following will start a flask-server on `localhost:8080`

-    -   Server logs are stored in a directory named log_output

     ```bash
     cd backend